 - work experience (if applicable)

 - a statement of motivation (max.
-250 words)
+1500 characters incl. spaces)

 Details regarding the essay are explained below.
 Please note that without the essay the application cannot be considered!

 In case of questions regarding the application form and procedure, please contact firstname.lastname@example.org

 Only complete application forms (including all required personal data, statement of motivation and essay) will be taken into consideration.
 No additional documents are required.